ganeti/ganeti/man/ganeti-os-interface.rst

     instance.

 NIC_%N_MODE
-    The NIC mode, either routed or bridged
+    The NIC mode, routed, bridged or openvswitch

 NIC_%N_BRIDGE
     The bridge to which this NIC will be attached.
 This variable is defined only when the NIC is in bridged mode.

 NIC_%N_LINK
-    If the NIC is in bridged mode, this is the same as ``NIC_%N_BRIDGE``.
-If it is in routed mode, the routing table which will be used by the hypervisor to insert the appropriate routes.
+    In bridged or openvswitch mode, this is the interface to which the NIC will be attached (same as ``NIC_%N_BRIDGE`` for bridged).
+In routed mode it is the routing table which will be used by the hypervisor to insert the appropriate routes.

 NIC_%N_FRONTEND_TYPE
     (Optional) If applicable, the type of the exported NIC to the